 US Immigration for Canadians

 Understanding the spectrum of immigration options is essential for Canadian citizens planning a move to the United States.
-This guide covers the array of U.S. immigration pathways available to Canadians, from temporary (nonimmigrant) visas to permanent residency (Green Cards) and the potential for dual citizenship.
+Whether you’re looking for temporary opportunities or long-term residency, this article covers U.S. immigration pathways, from nonimmigrant visas to Green Cards and dual citizenship options.

 Temporary U.S. Immigration Options for Canadians